jose-izarra/attendance_system/README.md

-# Attendance System using Astro and Express
+# Attendance System using Vite and Azure Functions